sankamuk/controlmagentutils/README.md

 [FILE] **install.sh** - This script creates a perticulat migration scenario, as shown above.

+[FILE] **uninstall.sh** - This script uninstalls a perticulat migration scenario.

+[FILE] **robot.sh** - This is the robot execution script, explained later.

+[FILE] **status.sh** - This script helps in validating the status of a perticular robots execution.

 [DIRECTORY] **lib** - This directory contains the skeleton scripts which will be used to create specific scripts for a perticular migration scenario.

-[FILE] **lib/run_upgrade.sh** - Skeleton migation file, one such file is created per migration.
+[FILE] **lib/run_upgrade_[Migration Scenario].sh** - Skeleton migation file, one such file is created per migration.
 This file is executed with a host file with a list of hostnames to migrate the agents on the hosts.

 [FILE] **lib/upgrade[_patch]_[linux/hpux/aix].sh** - Skeleton migration driver file specific unix flavour, this will be pushed to the host and executed for migration of the Agent on that host.